-For me, I general have specific songs for each of my characters.
-This helps me to keep everyone authentic.
+For me, I generally have specific songs for each of my characters.
+This helps me to keep every one authentic.
 Writing a novel in 30 days can cause a bit of character confusion if you are not careful.
-Soundtracks per person helps with that.
+Soundtracks per person can help eliminate that.

-How to use the soundtrack: Remember music is a muse.
-When I needed to let my mind rest and my fingers stretch from a long stent of typing, I would use this time to sit back, close my eyes, and listen to the songs that I had gathered that reminded me of my characters and my plot line.
+Remember music is a muse.
+When I need to let my mind rest and my fingers stretch from a long stint of typing, I use this time to sit back, close my eyes, and listen to the songs that I’ve gathered that reminded me of my characters and my plot line.

-This way, even while resting, I was still allowing my imagination to keep working on the story.
+This way, even while resting, I am still allowing my imagination to keep working on the story.

 Think of it as an imaginative interlude and meditation.
 And trust me, it helps a lot.

-A person that specific with something as trivial as sock color, will be less prone to certain behaviors, while more apt for others.
+As laughable as it may seem, a person that specific with something as trivial as sock color will be less prone to certain behaviors, while more apt in yielding to others.

-1. Write anything.
+TIP 1.
+Write anything.
 Let your imagination take control.
-(Link to Post)
+(Click HERE for full article)

-2. Have a reader who will look over your daily progress with an honest readers eye, and give you feedback.
-(Link to Post)
+TIP 2.
+Have a reader who will look over your daily progress with an honest reader’s eye, and give you feedback.
+(Click HERE for full article)

-3. Set a daily word count goal that you can manage.
-(Link to Post)
+TIP 3.
+Set a daily word count goal that you can manage.
+(Click HERE for full article)

-5. Create a playlist that reminds you of your characters and plot, that you can meditate on during down time.
+TIP 5.
+Create a playlist that reminds you of your characters and plot, that you can meditate on during downtime.